sweirich/lambda-n-ways/doc/Part3.md

 * [Named.SimpleH](lib/Named/SimpleH.hs)

    For named representation, this means defining a multi-substitution operation, representing substitutions using a finite map from identifiers to expressions.

         type Sub a = IdMap a

         subst :: Sub Exp -> Exp -> Exp

-Store a paused substitution, plus the set of free variables, at every binder.
+   Store a set of free variables at every binder.

         data Bind a = Bind
-        { bind_subst :: !(Sub a),   --- cached substitution to apply to the body
+        {
-          bind_fvs :: !(IdSet),     -- cached set of free variables in the body bind_var :: !Id,
+          bind_fvs :: !VarSet,     -- cached set of free variables in the body bind_var :: !IdInt,
           bind_body :: !a
         }

+  When we substitute through a binder, we do two things:
+    + trim the substitution so that its domain only includes to the free variables of the term
+    + compose it with any necessary renamings to avoid variable capture

 * [DeBruijn.Par.B](lib/DeBruijnPar/B.hs)